-531-340 Advanced EMT
+531-303 Advanced EMT

-The Advanced Emergency Medical Technician (AEMT) course expands the role and skills of the EMT.
-A thorough knowledge of anatomy and physiology, intravenous access, medication administration, and fluid therapy will be included within the course.
-The instructional program consists of classroom lecture, practical labs, and clinical experiences in both hospital and field settings.
-Upon successful completion of the course, students are eligible to take the National Registry AEMT cognitive and psychomotor exams.
-Successful completion of the AEMT exam allows students to apply for Wisconsin Licensure at the Intermediate Technician level.
+The Advanced Emergency Medical Technician (AEMT) program expands the role and skills of the EMT.
+A thorough knowledge of anatomy and physiology, skills involved in obtaining intravenous access, medication administration, and fluid therapy will be included.
+This instructional program consists of classroom lecture, practical labs, and a requirement of field experience.